google/go-cloud/internal/docs/design.md

 ### Approaches Considered

 1.  **Documentation**.
-We could try to document non-uniform or optional functionality across providers.
+We could try to document non-uniform or optional functionality across drivers.
 Optional fields or functionality would return "not implemented" errors or zero values.
 1.  **Restrict functionality to the intersection**.
-We could explicitly only support the intersection of all provider implementations.
-For example, if not all providers allow unicode characters in names, then **blob** would not allow it either.
+We could explicitly only support the intersection of all services.
+For example, if not all services allow unicode characters in names, then **blob** would not allow it either.
-1.  **Enforced feature codes**: Go CDK APIs could enumerate the ways in which providers differ as a `FeatureCode` enum.
+1.  **Enforced feature codes**: Go CDK APIs could enumerate the ways in which drivers differ as a `FeatureCode` enum.
-    *   Provider implementations would declare which feature codes they support, enforced by extensions to the existing conformance tests.
+    *   Drivers would declare which feature codes they support, enforced by extensions to the existing conformance tests.
     *   API users would declare which feature codes they need.
-    *   Mismatches between what a user requests and what the provider supports would be enforced at initialization time.
+    *   Mismatches between what a user requests and what the driver supports would be enforced at initialization time.
     *   As much as possible, the API (via the portable type) would enforce that the user is only exposed to optional functionality that they asked for.
     *   For example, the default legal name for a blob might be ASCII only, with a `FeatureUnicodeNames` feature code.
-Users that don't request this feature code would only be able to use blobs with ASCII names, even if the underlying provider supports unicode.
-If the user requested `FeatureUnicodeNames`, and their provider supports it, they could then use blobs with unicode; if their provider doesn't support it, they would get an initialization-time error.
+Users that don't request this feature code would only be able to use blobs with ASCII names, even if the underlying service supports unicode.
+If the user requested `FeatureUnicodeNames`, and their driver supports it, they could then use blobs with unicode; if their driver doesn't support it, they would get an initialization-time error.

 ```